Homatropine and hydrocodone

 How should I take homatropine and hydrocodone?

-Follow all directions on your prescription label.
-Hydrocodone can slow or stop your breathing.
+Follow the directions on your prescription label and read all medication guides.
 Never use homatropine and hydrocodone in larger amounts, or for longer than prescribed.
+Cold or cough medicine is only for short-term use until your symptoms clear up.

 What happens if I miss a dose?